 Prices at the local market will be even cheaper than in the grocery store.
 Plus, you’re supporting regional agriculture AND the difference in taste is incredible.

 Shopping at a weekly farmers’ market is not only important to reduce your cost of living in Spain, but it is also the best way to start life as a local by meeting neighbours and having a chat with your future go-to butcher.

 Going Out in Spain

-Of course, this is not real going out.
-Should you plan a romantic date or evening with friends you can expect the following prices:
+Of course, this is not really going out.
+Should you plan a romantic date or evening with friends you can expect the following average prices:

 Special Food Deals

 Paella Lunch: If you are looking for something special, like a traditional Spanish paella for lunch, you are looking at about €15-20 per meal and person.
 However, paellas are usually served in massive portions and can be shared between more people (the price has to be paid for a minimum of 2 people).